galasa-dev/cli/docs/generated/galasactl_runs_get.md

 ### Options

 ```
   -h, --help             help for get
+      --output string    output format for the data returned (default : summary) (default "summary")
-      --runid string   the runid of the test run we want information about
+      --runname string   the runname of the test run we want information about
 ```

 ### Options inherited from parent commands